By Dennis Schulting

 © Dennis Schulting, 2017.

 Dennis Schulting is a former Assistant Professor of Philosophy at the University of Amsterdam.
 His work concentrates on Kant and German idealism.
 His most recent journal publications were published in KANT YEARBOOK, KANT-STUDIEN, the PHILOSOPHICAL REVIEW and KANTIAN REVIEW.
 He is the editor of Kantian Nonconceptualism (Palgrave Macmillan 2016).
 Two new books are forthcoming: Kant’s Deduction from Apperception.
 An Essay on the Transcendental Deduction of the Categories (Walter de Gruyter) and Reflexivity and Representation.
-Essays on Kant and German Idealism (TBC).
+Essays on Kant and German Idealism (Walter de Gruyter).
 A book on Hegel’s Science of Logic is in the works.